 Every person who grows up in a family knows that each one has its own dynamics.
-The formative years of a child’s life, and the environment in which he grows up, has a direct impact on how he functions as an individual.
+The formative years of a child’s life, and the environment in which they grow up, have a direct impact on how they function as an individual.
 If the family is caught up in the cycle of dysfunction, they often face serious abusive issues like alcohol abuse, domestic violence, physical abuse, and emotional abuse.
 This environment is quite toxic for children, and the children of these families tend to carry on the cycle of dysfunction into their own lives and further into their own families.

 A family is dysfunctional when conflict, neglect, and misbehaviour are constant and everlasting.
 Modern psychology defines dysfunctional families as those with anxious systems within them.
 There is a tremendous amount of emotional disturbance within the family members, and it sometimes means that it is coupled with child neglect and abuse.
 Children from dysfunctional families assume that this situation is normal, as they are exposed to that environment regularly, and do not know the different aspects of dealing with a dysfunctional family.